How to Adopt a GLAR animal (please read the entire document or we will reject your application)

 All of our adoptable animals are given a thorough wellness checkup.
 Senior cats or dogs may receive additional tests, i.e., bloodwork.
 They also receive a fecal, a heartworm test, DHPP, Rabies, Bordetella, and a microchip, and are neutered/spayed.
 We also provide any additional necessary tests, x-rays, ultrasounds, medications, and consults with specialists and necessary medical procedures.
 All animals also receive comprehensive dental cleaning and extractions when deemed necessary by our veterinarians.

 STEP 1 - APPLICATION

 Adopter candidates are required to complete and submit an adoption application that will be reviewed by Gunter's Legacy Animal Rescue's Board of Directors.
-This includes checking references, checking with the landlord, and veterinarian.
+This includes checking references, and checking with the landlord, and veterinarian.
 If the application is approved for the first step either a board member and/or the foster of the animal you are interested in will call you for a phone interview.

-Once the application has been completed, reviewed, and receives initial approval, we will schedule a mandatory home check.
-Please note, if you are in a rented home, we will be contacting your landlord for their written approval prior to adoption.
+Once the application has been completed, reviewed, and received initial approval, we will schedule a mandatory home check.
+Please note, that if you are in a rented home, we will be contacting your landlord for their written approval prior to adoption.
 If you are part of an HOA we will contact them for approval in writing regarding their breed, weight, and dog allowances.

 If the application is approved, we will schedule a meet and greet with the potential adopters and dog(s).
 It is required that all members of the adoptive family must be present for the meet and greet.
 We will maintain social distancing.

-If the adopter already has existing pets (dogs or cats), we require all the pets are properly introduced by a member of Gunter's Legacy Animal Rescue.
+If the adopter already has existing pets (dogs or cats), we require all the pets to be properly introduced by a member of Gunter's Legacy Animal Rescue.
 We will not adopt a dog into a home that has reached its city-mandated limit.

 All required steps must be completed and approved by the Board of Directors prior to finalizing the adoption.